 - 1. Continue building on their behaviour skills through:

 - Good interaction skills

 - Active participation by all participants

 - Initiative taking

 - Learning to be open with others

 - Showing less shyness

 - Freely interacting with others

 - Practicing openness

 - Being able to reflect about what is happening in the sessions and relate to their own lifes' experiences

 - Dreaming big and not feel restricted by their gender

 - Continuing to take initiatives i.e. facilitating learning songs and games

 - 2. Have increased knowledge on the following:

 - Understand the different types of power

 - Reflect upon some of the gender, social and cultural expectations and how they affect girls and young women

+- Know that they have sexual and reproductive health rights

-Session 7.1 Understanding Power
+Session 6.1 Understanding Power